 The I.R.S. will actually expect depreciation to eventually be calculated from the sale of an investment property in order to increase the amount of taxable gains the owner realized on the property.
 This is true even if you didn't claim the deduction.
 Thus it's in your best interest to make sure you take advantage of depreciation during ownership.

 Not only can you depreciate the building, but you can depreciate any additional capital investments you made as well, which carry a minimum depreciation schedule of three years.
 These are commonly referred to as capital expenditures or CAPEX improvements.
 Here are examples of what can be depreciated besides the building itself:

 (For more on how your investment property can be depreciated, see Landlords Guide to Tax Deducting Long-Term Assets.)

 You will note that land is not included in the list.
-Land is not a depreciable asset and you cannot take deductions on it, as land was there before the buildings and improvements were put on it, and it will remain once they are long gone.
+Land is not a depreciable asset and you cannot take deductions on it.
+After all, the land was there before the buildings and improvements were put on it, and it will remain once they are long gone.

-The time period for deducting depreciation depends on the type of investment.
+The timeline for deducting depreciation depends on the type of investment.
 If the property is a commercial property, then the depreciation period is 39 years (as opposed to 27.5 years for residential property).
 Using a straight line depreciation method for a commercial property costing $2 million dollars, for example, you would receive an annual deduction of $51,282 ($2M / 39 = $51,282).
 Your annual net income is thereby reduced by that amount, for tax purposes, reducing the amount of taxes you owe to the IRS.

 For a breakdown of depreciable items and their corresponding schedules, see Chapter 2, Depreciation of Rental Property, in IRS Publication 527, Residential Rental Property.
-Chapter 2 is relevant for commercial properties, however, additional detail can be obtained on commercial investments from Chapter 4 in IRS Publication 946, How to Depreciate Property.
+Chapter 2 is relevant for commercial properties; however, additional detail can be obtained on commercial investments from Chapter 4 in IRS Publication 946, How to Depreciate Property.